 1925 - Chiang, who has assumed the leadership of the Guomindang following the death of the movement's founder, launches a campaign against the northern warlords that captures half of China within nine months.
 However, the alliance with the CCP is beginning to crumble.

 1927 - The split comes in July when Chiang turns violently on the CCP, executing many of its leaders and up to 3,500 party sympathisers.
-The Soviets shift their allegiance to the communists, who initiate a series of unsuccessful insurrection attempts, the 'Autumn Harvest Uprisings', including one led by Mao in Hunan Province.
+The Soviets shift their allegiance to the communists, who initiate a series of unsuccessful attempts at insurrection, including one led by Mao in Hunan Province.

 Unperturbed, Mao begins to act on his belief that a successful revolution in China will have to spring from the peasantry, establishing peasant "soviets" (communist-run local governments) in the mountainous region along the border between Hunan and Jiangxi provinces.
 He also organises peasant and worker guerrilla forces that, by the end of the year, number about 10,000 troops, forming the nucleus of the Red Army.
 Mao's activities attract the attention the local Guomindang militia.
 He is captured and taken to be shot but manages to escape, only narrowly avoiding death.

 1928 - Chiang and the Guomindang now control all of China.
-Nanking (now Nanjing) is made their capital, and will remain so for the next decade.
+Nanking (now Nanjing) is made their capital, and remains so for the next decade.
 The CCP now numbers 40,000.

-1930 - Mao's sister and his second wife, Yang Kaihui, are executed by the nationalist governor of Hunan Province.
+1930 - Mao's second wife, Yang Kaihui, and his sister are executed by the nationalist governor of Hunan Province.
 Later the same year he marries again, to He Zichen, a schoolteacher and communist with whom he had been living since 1928.
-The couple will have five children.
+The couple have five children.
 Also late in the year Mao puts down a revolt by soldiers in the small town of Futian in the Jiangxi province.
 It is reported that 2,000-3,000 officers and men are executed on Mao's orders.